Oblongmana/sublime-wget/README.md

 ## Installation

 1. **Recommended:** Download [Package Control](http://wbond.net/sublime_packages/package_control) and install using the *Package Control: Install Package* command (search for *Wget*)
 2. **Not recommended:** Simply download this repo and save it to a *Wget* directory inside your Sublime Packages/ directory.
-You will not receive automatic updates as your would following option 1
+You will not receive automatic updates as you would following option 1

 ## Usage